neard/neard.github.io/src/_pages/doc/faq.md

 * **Python** drops Windows XP support since 3.4.3 version.
 * **Ruby** is not supported on Windows XP since 2.1 version.

+{% include callout.html type="warning" text="Neard is not supported on Windows XP since 1.7 version." %}

 ## Invalid argument - ruby_setenv(ALLUSERSPROFILE)

 If you've got this kind of error with Ruby :